Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Renormalization, expectation values

 thus

-in spite of the fact that the states appear as mere phase factors as an artifact of symmetry reduction.
-The label spacing of $m$ and $n$ by $1/2$ has also been chosen in accordance with $SU(2)$.
+in spite of the fact that the states appear as mere phase factors.
+From the point of view of $U(1)$ this looks quite artificial, but in fact $U(1)$ is rather an artifact of symmetry reduction.

 Applying this to the simple state with $a_{m,n}=1/\sqrt{mn}$ gives the following contribution of the state $|m,n\rangle$ to the norm square

 going to $1/4m^2n^2$ for large $m$ and $n$, so in the sense of this scalar product the state is normalizable.